Frostie was

 minutes.
 This is not a beverage I

-awarded this a 1 as it is intense and if that is the desire, they deserve some
+awarded this a 1 as it is intense, and they deserve some credit if that is the desire.
+They were

 Head – 0.0 out of 3